Lysautumn/employee-scheduler/README.md

 Welcome to my employee scheduler!
 This app allows users to select between a `Manager` or `Employee` role.
 The Manager role allows users to see all shifts scheduled, ordered by date.
 The Manager is also able to see the schedule of a specific employee and schedule new shifts.
 The Employee is able to see the shifts of individual employees.

-This app can be accessed here: or run locally following the instructions below:
+This app can be accessed [here](https://employee-scheduler.herokuapp.com) or run locally following the instructions below:

 ## Installation